-- 117 An entity shall disclose in the summary of significant accounting policies: - (a) the measurement basis (or bases) used in preparing the financial statements, and - (b) the other accounting policies used that are relevant to an understanding of the financial statements. - 118 It is important for an entity to inform users of the measurement basis or bases used in the financial statements (for example, historical cost, current cost, net realisable value, fair value or recoverable amount) because the basis on which an entity prepares the financial statements significantly affects users' analysis.
-When an entity uses more than one measurement basis in the financial statements, for example when particular classes of assets are revalued, it is sufficient to provide an indication of the categories of assets and liabilities to which each measurement basis is applied.
+- 117 16An entity shall disclose its significant accounting policies comprising: - (a) the measurement basis (or bases) used in preparing the financial statements; and - (b) the other accounting policies used that are relevant to an understanding of the financial statements. - 118 It is important for an entity to inform users of the measurement basis or bases used in the financial statements (for example, historical cost, current cost, net realisable value, fair value or recoverable amount) because the basis on which an entity prepares the financial statements significantly affects users' analysis.
+When an entity uses more than one measurement basis in the financial statements, for example when particular classes of assets are revalued, it is sufficient to provide an indication of the categories of assets and liabilities to which each measurement basis is applied. - 17In deciding whether a particular accounting policy should be disclosed, management considers whether disclosure would assist users in understanding how transactions, other events and conditions are reflected in reported financial performance and financial position.
+Each entity considers the nature of its operations and policies that the users of its financial statements would expect to be disclosed for that type of entity.
+Disclosure of particular accounting policies is especially useful to users when those policies are selected from alternatives allowed in Ind ASs.
+An example is disclosure of a regular way purchase or sale of financial assets using either trade date accounting